telerik/xaml-docs/common-information/analytics/analytics-support.md

 ## Traceable Features in Telerik Controls

-Currently only a few controls support analytics out of the box.
+Currently, only a few controls support analytics out of the box.
 Note that only user interactions will be tracked - initial values and values from bindings are not supported.

 ### Supported controls and features